JulianKemmerer/PipelineC/README.md

 _An easy to understand hardware description language with a powerful autopipelining compiler and growing set of real life hardware design inspired features._

 * Familiar C syntax that eliminates many HDL quirks that beginners (and experts) can fall victim to (ex. blocking/nonblocking assignments, reasoning about the sequential ordering of combinatorial logic).
-* Simulate your code in seconds, debug with printf's (tool imports human readable+debuggable VHDL into Modelsim - can also imagine custom C based simulation is within reach as well)
+* Compatible with all HDL simulators (conversion to Verilog is included as needed).
+Ex.
+Can start modelsim in seconds and imports human readable+debuggable VHDL w/ working printf's for debug.
+Can also craft custom ultra-fast compiled C based 'simulations'.
 * Helpful timing feedback derived from synthesis tool reports to help identify critical path logic that cannot be automatically pipelined - especially helpful for those new to digital logic design.
 * Integrates with software side C easily; helpful built in code generation. (ex. for un/packing structs from de/serialized byte arrays when moving data from host<->FPGA).
 * A full hardware description language replacement.
 Can start by cloning existing VHDL/Verilog designs or including raw VHDL - not forced to use entire language at all times.